drauger-os-development/Policies-and-Operations-Manual/Policies, General Operations/Meetings_and_Accounting.md

 ##### President

-The President position if fullfilled primarily by the CPM and secondarily by the ACPM.
+The President position is fullfilled primarily by the CPM and secondarily by the ACPM.

 ##### Secretary position